Ole Miss overwhelms Oklahoma State to claim NCAA title - WTMJ

 Swann and Lignell won all three of their matches against Texas in the quarterfinals, Arizona in the semifinals and the Cowgirls in the championship round.

-Julia Johnson rallied to take control of her match in a 4-and-3 win over Rita Tatematsu.
-Oklahoma State’s only victory came from Maddison Hinson-Tolchard, 4 and 3 over Smilla Sonderby.

-By then, the outcome had been decided.
-Sonderby did her work in the quarterfinals by winning in 21 holes in the anchor match for Ole Miss to get by Texas.
+Sonderby did her work in the quarterfinals by winning in 21 holes in the anchor match that enabled Ole Miss to get by Texas.
 She was jogging down a dirt cart path when it was over, in a rush to celebrate with her team.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.